Research-Backed Strategies

 Optimal Session Length

-Research reveals the perfect sweet spot: long enough for substantive practice, short enough to maintain peak attention
+Research reveals a sweet spot—long enough for substantive practice, short enough to maintain peak attention.

 Quick Sessions